The Personal Seattle Real Estate News

 Find Issaquah Homes quickly and easily!

 This Issaquah homes search shows active listings only.
 It is updated every 30 minutes.
-The default map intentionally shows only Issaquah single-family homes.
-Click on the marker to see basic property information and on “Details” for more information.
+Click on the marker to see basic property information and on “Details” for more.

 The city of Issaquah, founded in 1892, is located about 15 miles (24 km) east of Seattle.
 Interstate 90 bisects the city into several distinct areas and neighborhoods.
 Take the Front Street exit off I-90 on and go south a few blocks to the “olde” town, the local theater, and the historic railroad depot.